Subaru Outback Insurance Rates

 Rates are averaged for all Subaru Outback models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers with reckless driving or DUI convictions could be forced to pay on average $1,540 more per year than a low-risk driver
+- High-risk drivers with reckless driving or DUI convictions may pay on average $1,540 more every year than a safer driver

 Are Subarus cheap to insure? and How much does it cost to insure a Subaru Outback?
 Full coverage for a Subaru Outback costs $1,378 a year, or $114 a month.